210119-java-enterprise/aftermath_p1/README.md

 # Aftermath ORM
 This is a custom ORM created by Jonathan "Jay" Norman.
 It uses a wrapper around JDBC for the purpose of simplifying CRUD operations between a Java application and a SQL database (e.g. Postgres, Maria, MySQL, Oracle).
 This ORM takes influences from ORMs across languages, such as Hiberate (Java) and Mongoose (Node.js).
 ## Origin of the name
-We assure you that the project has no connection to Dr. Dre and Aftermath Records!
+We assure you that our ORM has no connection to Dr. Dre and Aftermath Entertainment!
 Aftermath is a pun on the SQL acronym; SQL is typically pronounced "sequel", and a synonym of "sequel" is "aftermath".
 ## Setup
 Aftermath uses annotations to map POJO/Java Beans to a database meta model.
-The following annotaions Aftermath provides are:
+The following annotations Aftermath provides are:
 1. @PK - Not PK Fire [:^)](https://www.youtube.com/watch?v=HglT7sTcuv8); Primary key
 2. @FK - Foreign key
 3. @Table - Database table